-While ten years appeared to be an acceptable payback period for some attendees, most could not pin down the period they considered to be acceptable.
+Most attendees could not pin down the period they considered to be acceptable.
 A few attendees indicated that to replace existing working equipment with a more efficient unit through the program, they would require a payback period of less than ten years.
-However, most attendees were not able to specify the length of the acceptable payback period, suggesting that this would be an appropriate topic to explore in future research efforts.
+However, most attendees were not able to specify the length of the acceptable payback period, suggesting that payback might be an appropriate topic to explore in future research efforts.